 I still hadn’t seen Synnex make a real mistake, until June of 2013.
 As is typical, I quoted various goods for an order a little over $6,000.
-This hefty order was a fairly basic: a few boxes of hardware and likely a routine process for Synnex.
+This hefty order was fairly basic: a few boxes of hardware and likely a routine process for Synnex.
 What Synnex did was create two orders and ship the same goods to two different locations.
 When I realized what happened, I immediately called my representative and determined this was a double ship.
 He assured me over the phone: “Just return the goods and we’ll process a credit within three days”.
 Reasonable enough, I thought.
 The goods were returned promptly and I began waiting for a credit.

 So, I waited.
 And waited.
-Not only did no credit arrive a full three weeks after the order, Synnex made zero contact with me in that time.
+Not only did no credit arrive a full three weeks after the order, Synnex made zero contact with me at that time.
 After continually checking the credit card balance and waiting, I decided to make contact.
 A full 21 days after this errant order, I made it clear that the credit had not been applied and that an urgent resolution would be needed to get things back on track.

 48 hours and 11 email messages later, I was still without a simple credit card confirmation or any concrete details that this credit had happened.
-Growing incredibly frustrated with Synnex, this process had now devolved into a wait of more than 24 days from the order date and little more response from the sales representative than “I’m trying”.
-This charge was now outside of the standard 21 day grace period credit card companies typically offer interest free.
+Growing incredibly frustrated with Synnex, this process had now devolved into a wait of more than 24 days from the order date and a little more response from the sales representative than “I’m trying”.
+This charge was now outside of the standard 21 day grace period credit card companies typically offer interest-free.
 As the interest accumulated, I continued to waste time checking the credit card balance, and emailing Synnex for updates.
 As it became clearer and clearer there was a problem; the response clarity and frequency from Synnex continued to degrade.

-Meanwhile, I mentioned my frustrations on twitter as a hail mary (no pun intended).
+Meanwhile, I mentioned my frustrations on Twitter as a hail mary (no pun intended).
 I asked someone there to escalate this to anyone with the power to help so I might stop bleeding money over this massive error.
 Here’s the somewhat promising response:

 Within the hour, I received a call from Keith Jalbert, the apparent Vice President of Sales who appeared not to be up to speed.
-I explained it all again and left left off the call with him saying “I’ll get you an answer today”.
+I explained it all again and left off the call with him saying “I’ll get you an answer today”.

 After an absurdly long period of time, Keith called again.
 He called to “assure me the credit has happened” (nothing I hadn’t already been told) and that he “hoped he has provided everything I was looking for”.
-I told him that he hadn’t, and that I simply needed some sort of confirmation of this credit.
+I told him that he hadn’t and that I simply needed some sort of confirmation of this credit.
 Again, I was given “I’ll try to get that”, ‘”I’ll do my best”, something we clearly knew he wasn’t going to do since the background noise indicated he was in a car – likely driving home from the office.
 Given this, I must now wait another three days (until Monday) to see the credit.